Geocaching Avian Adventure

 Grab your binoculars, GPS unit and get ready to fly!

 The Minnesota State Parks and Trails Geocaching Avian Adventure will take you across Minnesota—discovering the hidden gems of the state and revealing exciting facts about Minnesota's favorite friends of flight.
 This two-year program offers modern-day treasure hunters an exciting adventure filled with a variety of challenges, rewards, and bird-brained fun!
-The program began June 9, 2012 and will conclude in October of 2014.
+The program began June 9, 2012 and will conclude October 31, 2014.

 A Geocaching Avian Adventure Bird Cache has been hidden in every one of Minnesota's 76 state park and recreation areas, as well as on one state trail.
 Your challenge is to locate the Bird Cache using a hand-held GPS (global positioning system) unit.
 Most sites have multi-caches featuring several hidden caches with quizzes and puzzles to solve; all have a collectible Bird Card in the final cache.